Regulating the 3D Printing of Meat: Animal Ethics, Environmental Benefits and Human Health Issues in Canadian Law

 Authors

-• Prof. Bora Laskin Faculty of Law
+• Mariette Brennan Bora Laskin Faculty of Law, Lakehead University

 Abstract